-Most women spend two nights in the hospital and are ready to go home around noon-time the second day after surgery.
+Most women are ready to go home around noon-time the day after surgery.
 You should plan for someone to be at the hospital by noon to drive you home.

 At home after surgery:

 If you use a bowel prep before surgery, it is common not to have a bowel movement for several days.